lundegaard/redux-tools/docs/faq/internals.md

 	"entries": {
 		"epics": []
 	}
-	// This is where the functions `dispatch`, `getState`, `replaceReducer` are as well.
-	// Remember that the Redux store is just an object – a collection of functions.
 }
 ```

+The object above is the same structure where the functions like `dispatch` and `getState` are – the Redux store.
+Remember that the Redux store is [just an object](https://redux.js.org/api/store), meaning that we can safely add any additional properties we desire.
+This makes it possible to see all the injected epics just by examining the store.

 If we inject a bunch of epics, they will get converted into entries first.